jorix/OL-FeaturePopups/README.md

  * Prepare the contents of the popup using templates.
     * Templates as strings or functions.
     * Allows external templates renderers.
- * Simultaneously manage popups by selection or hover in multiple vector layers.
+ * Show popups by selection or hover from multiple vector layers.
  * Allows to register listeners on the events of selection and hover (Advanced)
- * Multiple selection using boxes and show list of features selecteds in a popup.
+ * Multiple selection using box and show list of features selecteds in a popup.
  * Allows to register listeners on the events of selection and hover.

 TODO: